reverie121/gnh-frontend/README.md

+# Game Night Helper

+Game Night Helper can be found at https://gamenighthelper.outstandingcode.com.

+Game Night Helper has separate repositories for the [front end](https://github.com/reverie121/gnh-frontend) and [back end](https://github.com/reverie121/gnh-backend).

+### Summary

+Game Night Helper is a user interface application for the website [BoardGame Geek](https://www.boardgamegeek.com).
+Its purpose is to provide a modern, uncluttered, and enhanced view of user game collections as well as other lists game lists.

+### Features

+#### Modern Design

+- BoardGame Geek is an old site with a lot of data.
+Board Game Helper's clean aesthetic, achieved with React and Material UI, is designed to provide a fast and uncluttered view of a user's game collection.

+- Game Night Helper is streamlined to provide the user with the information they are most likely to need easily available directly in the search results.

+- Game Night Helper's responsive design is great for use on any device.

+#### Enhanced Filtering

+- Game Night Helper includes selected filtering options that are available already through BoardGame Geek's Advanced Search, chosen specifically for game night considerations.

+- Game Night Helper also includes unique filtering options not available at BoardGame Geek, such as player-voted minimum age and player count.

+- Game Night Helper filtering is fast and friendly.

+- Filters can be used to return a list of all valid games, or use Game Night Helper's randomize feature for when you're feeling lucky and don't want to choose.

+- Game Night Helper registered users can save a set of filters as a "Quick Filter", always easily available for swift display of a user's most impactful game lists.

+#### Enhanced Sorting

+- Sorting is built right into Game Night Helper's filter area and allow for sorting options not available at BoardGame Geek such as Game Weight.

+#### Logged Plays

+- For users that keep track of games played, logged plays are viewable with Game Night Helper's same user-friendly display style that is used for game lists.

+#### Not Just Collections

+- Game Night Helper is set up to handle any kind of game list, not just collections.

+- Additional game lists currently available include BoardGame Geek's Top 100 (best ranked) and Hot 50 (most active) games.

+### User Flow

+- User chooses between logging in, signing up, or using a feature that does not require a user account.

+- Features that do not require an account currently include the Collection Browser, Top 100, and Hot 50.
+The Collection Browser accepts any BoardGameGeek username and will display a game list of that user's collection.
+The Top 100 and Hot 50 are user-agnostic game lists obtained from BoardGame

+- Any game list may be filtered and sorted.

+- Users with accounts will have access to a User Dashboard, which includes easy access to user data, the user's game collection, and logged plays.

+### Tech Stack

+- Game Night Helper's front end is built with React.js and Material UI.

+- Game Night Helper's back end is built with Express.js using a PostgreSQL database.
+Redis is used for enhanced performance.

+### Data and API

+- Game Night Helper uses BoardGame Geek's XML API2.
+Information on this API is available at https://boardgamegeek.com/wiki/page/BGG_XML_API2.

+    - Collection Requests to the BGG XML API2 are queued, requiring multiple requests to be made at reasonable intervals.
+Request intervals have been set to increase after each repeated request and are capped at 6.

+    - Game data is obtained with a followup Game Request using game IDs from the Collection Request.
+Additional data from a User Collection Request is extracted and merged with data from the Game Request.

+### Testing

+- Testing has been implemented for all back end models, routes, helpers, and middleware.

+- For back end testing input the command 'jest' inside of terminal.

+### Planned Features

+- Dark Mode.

+- Show user rating, when available, nearby average rating in a game display card.

+- Integration of collection data into game display and filtering, such as logged plays (total plays, last play date, etc), user rating, and list inclusion (user's Want-To-Play, Wishlist, etc).

+- Filtering based on game categories, mechanisms, and families, with quick lists selected based on the makeup of a user's collection.

+- Data visualization to display the makeup of a user's game collection.

+- User specified custom categories to apply to games and use in filtering (e.g. "Want to Play with John").

+- Integration of game expansions including expansion checklists for games.

+- Use version specific name and image in a game's display card.

+- Improved title search logic.

+# Create React App Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>